UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 One of the key components of the mailroom program is managing program flow and interacting with the user.
 Ideally main flow code should be cleanly separate from your feature code.

-The best way to manage the program flow is to use a ``while True`` loop which means you will keep asking the user for input until user selects a feature or exits.
+The best way to manage the program flow is to use a ``while True`` loop, which means you will keep asking the user for input until user selects a feature or exits.

 There are several ways to write your main program flow.
 Let's consider these two options: